Skip to main content

 A few things worth knowing

-Email categorization runs in the background.
-It reads incoming mail and labels booking-related messages automatically.
+Email triage runs in the background.
+It reads incoming mail and labels booking-related messages automatically, and it counts toward your AI usage.
 It's light per email, but a busy inbox adds up over a month.
 You can turn it off in your settings if you don't want it.

 Generated content can be reused.
 Destination guides and packing lists draw from your allowance each time you create one.
 Saving and adapting the ones you make is a quick way to get more value from each.